-Osteomyelitis was once considered to be an incurable bone infection, prior to advancements in healing technology.
+Osteomyelitis was once considered to be an incurable bone infection, and it was incurable prior to advancements in healing technology.
 With modern medical options, it is now a treatable disease.

 Osteomyelitis refers to an infection in a bone, which is typically caused by infections in the blood or nearby tissues.
 A urinary tract infection or pneumonia can attack a weak bone.
-Sometimes, this infection can originate in the bone, especially after an injury which might expose the bone to germs.
+Sometimes, this infection can originate in the bone, especially after an injury where the bone might be exposed to germs.
 This can happen in puncture wounds, animal bites, or through broken bones that pierce the skin.

-Doctors can use X-rays, CT scans, and MRI to diagnose osteomyelitis.
+X-rays, CT scans, and MRI can all be used to diagnose osteomyelitis.
 There is no specific blood test for this disorder, but elevated white blood cells may indicate the presence of an infection.
-The best way to diagnose this condition is via bone biopsy.
-This can reveal the germ that had caused the infection.
+The best way to diagnose this condition is via bone biopsy, which can reveal the germ that had caused the infection.

 Standard treatments include removing dead parts of the bone and strong antibiotics.
 Because of these treatments, this bone infection is no longer incurable.
-Medical professionals typically give the antibiotics via an IV, for about 6 weeks.
-The surgical process can include draining the infection, removing diseased tissue and bone, restoring blood flow, removing foreign objects, if there are any present, and amputation of the affected area.
-Surgeons perform amputations only as a last resort.
+The antibiotics are typically given, via an IV, for about 6 weeks.
+The surgical process can include draining the infection, removing diseased tissue and bone, restoring blood flow, removing foreign objects, if there are any present, and amputation of the affected area, which is only performed as a last resort.
 Some patients may need to be put in a hyperbaric oxygen chamber to “help get more oxygen to the bone and promote healing”.3

-You can best prevent osteomyelitis by keeping things sanitized, both in a professional medical environment and through hygiene and cleanliness techniques used at home.
-For example, if there is a wound, even one that is seemingly minor, the patient should wash it completely.
+Prevention of osteomyelitis is best done by keeping things sanitized, both in a professional medical environment and through hygiene and cleanliness techniques used at home.
+If there is a wound, even one that is seemingly minor, it should be washed completely, for example.
 Patients should take precautions when visiting hospitals, as such places are often filled with other patients who have a huge variety of infections and illnesses.
-Patients should avoid touching their faces, wash their hands frequently, and keep any injuries cleaned and covered unless instructed otherwise.
-This is to prevent as much internal contact with foreign elements as possible.
+Patients should avoid touching their faces, wash their hands frequently, and keep any injuries cleaned and covered unless instructed otherwise to prevent as much internal contact with foreign elements as possible.
 Doctors also need to know if a patient has chronic osteomyelitis.
-The sooner the doctor can treat it, the better.
+The sooner it is treated, the better.
 Early detection can help prevent acute osteomyelitis from becoming chronic.4

 Supplementary Herbal Options

 There are some forms of CAM, or complementary and alternative medicine, options for treatment that could help a patient who suffers from osteomyelitis recover.
 Primarily, the condition should be treated through the use of prescription antibiotics.
 Additionally, alternative therapies could work along with the conventional treatment to strengthen the patient’s immune system.
-A patient should only pursue these supplementary treatment options with the approval of their primary care physician.
+These supplementary treatment options should only be pursued with the approval of the patient’s primary care physician.